-The Spitzhauben, also known as the Appenzeller Spitzhauben, originated in Switzerland’s Appenzell district.
-The forward sweeping crest feathers are reminiscent of the “spitzhauben,” or pointed hoods, once worn by women of the region.
-The breed went nearly extinct after World War II and was imported into the United States in the 1950s.
+The Spitzhauben, also known as the Appenzeller Spitzhauben, originated in Switzerland’s Appenzell district sometime in the 16th century in local monasteries, and is considered the national chicken of the country.
+Their name comes from the forward sweeping crest feathers that are reminiscent of the ceremonial hats, “spitzhauben,” the pointed hoods once worn by women of the region.

 Did you know:

 The Livestock Conservancy is America’s leading organization working to save over 150 heritage breeds from extinction.
 We rely on the support of our members, grants, and donations from the public to raise the $700,000 a year needed to maintain our conservation work with rare breeds of farm animals.
 Click here to learn how you can help.